OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/working_with_derivatives/sparse_totals.rst

     prob.driver.set_total_jac_sparsity(sparsity)

-If we want to write the sparsity output to a JSON file instead, the command would look like this:
+Here's how to write the sparsity information to a file instead.
+In this case the file is called `total_sparsity.json`.

 .. code-block:: none

-    openmdao sparsity circle_opt.py -o sparsity.json
+    openmdao total_sparsity circle_opt.py -o total_sparsity.json

 and we would specify the sparsity in our python script as follows: